-Source: RIZIV - Statistieken afdeling Uitkeringen, 2007-2010; Vademecum Sociale Zekerheid 2011; Opgevraagde statistieken beroepsziekten.
+Source: RIZIV - Statistieken afdeling Uitkeringen, 2009-2011; Vademecum Sociale Zekerheid 2012; Opgevraagde statistieken beroepsziekten.

-Table 66 focuses on one specific sickness/disability allowance: the maternity benefit.
-Whereas the number of recipients is slightly underestimated in the data, the total expenditure is slightly overestimated.
+Table 70 focuses on one specific sickness/disability allowance: the maternity benefit.
+Whereas the number of recipients is slightly overestimated in the data, the total expenditure is slightly underestimated.
 This could be due to weighting bias, as the number of newborns in the dataset is relatively small.
-Part of the explanation could also be that the administrative statistics also include the paternity leaves, which are very short (10 days of which 5 are paid by the National Health and Disability Insurance (RIZIV/INAMI)) and which are not collected in the SILC data.

-Table 66.
-EUROMOD validation of taxes and benefits included but not simulated: maternity benefits [2007-2010]
+Table 70.
+EUROMOD validation of taxes and benefits included but not simulated: maternity benefits [2009-2012]